 - Use nonsteroidal anti-inflammatory drugs (NSAIDs): For swelling, bruising, and/or pain which are common with apicoectomies, we recommend that you use over the counter medications, such as Motrin, Advil, Aleve, or Ibuprofen which help relieve pain and reduce any swelling or bruising.

 - Avoid disturbing the surgery site: To help reduce the chance of increased pain, we recommend that you avoid brushing near the surgery site.
 You may still rinse your mouth, but make sure you don't rinse too vigorously.
 Additionally, you should only eat soft foods, as hard or crunchy foods can easily disturb the surgery site.
 Lastly, consumption of tobacco is prohibited while your mouth is healing.

-Here at City Endodontics PLLC, our team is completely dedicated to making your experience as comfortable as possible, using local anesthesia so that you do not feel pain for any part of your apicoectomy endodontic surgery in New York.
+Here at City Endodontics PLLC, our team is completely dedicated to making your experience as comfortable as possible, using local anesthesia so that you do not feel pain for any part of your apicoectomy endodontic surgery.
 After your root is sealed and gently stitched up, we provide complete instructions for post-operation procedures to keep you healing safely and wholly.
 If you feel any pain or soreness, you can immediately call for detailed recovery advice.